Recently unemployed or lost work?

 To create a Centrelink account, you will need a Customer Reference Number (CRN) or Customer Access Number (CAN).

+How to create a Centrelink account will vary depending on your situation.
 See which of the below best describes your situation and what you need to do next.

 If you have received payments from Centrelink in the past but don’t know your CRN or CAN or don’t know if you have one